-Activities 2013/14 Review the Regional Pest Management Strategy.
-Decisions released by 30 April 2014.
-Develop and implement a Pathways Risk Management Plan to prevent a spread of pests.
-Develop and implement by 30 April 2015.
+Activities 2014/15 Review the Regional Pest Management Strategy.
+Regional Pest Management Review postponed due to Government delays with legislation.
+A collaborative approach for all South Island regional councils/unitary authorities is now underway, with the aim of notifying proposed plans by April 2016.
+Develop and implement a Pathways Risk Management Plan to prevent A Regional Marine Pathways Plan is being investigated in conjunction with Department of Conservation and Ministry of Primary a spread of pests.
+Industries.
+Subject to Council and partner approval, this may be developed to be implemented by February 2016.
 Define and monitor high risk sites for exclusion pest incursions.
 Exclusion pests that are identified within the region are successfully eradicated.
 Prevent the spread of containment marine pests within the region.
 Prevent Undaria establishing in Fiordland and along other parts of Southland's coastline (except Paterson Inlet and Halfmoon Bay at Stewart Island/Rakiura, Bluff Harbour and Snares Island where it is already established).
-Eradicate or decrease in density all known pest sites and areas of No rook nesting located in the region. infestation.
+Eradicate or decrease in density all known pest sites and areas of 1.
+No rook nesting located in the region. infestation.
 2. No Old Man's Beard found in the region.
 3. No Gunnera on Stewart Island.
 4. Eradicate Darwin's barberry at key sites and decrease the spread from containment areas.
 5. Eradicate Contorta pine at Mid Dome and decrease the spread of Contorta pine outside of containment locations.
 6. Reduce the number of infestations of urban gorse and broom, nodding thistle and ragwort.
 Release, monitor and redistribute biocontrol agents for long-term, 1.
 At least 30 biocontrol agent releases are undertaken. targeted pest plant control across the region.
 2. At least 80 biocontrol sites are monitored.
-Reduce the impact of possums implementing co-ordinated land holder Develop 5 new possum control areas within region per annum. self help programme.
+Reduce the impact of possums implementing co-ordinated land holder Develop 5 new possum control areas within region per annum. self-help programme.
 Note: Landowners are responsible to achieve the Regional Pest Management Strategy residual trap catch of 5%, or 10%, depending on the area of the region their properties are located in.
 Undertake inspections at high risk locations to ensure compliance with Undertake inspections at high risk locations and take enforcement action where there is failure to meet the obligations Regional Pest Management Strategy and take enforcement action when under the Regional Pest Management Strategy. necessary.